-Bring an idea Saturday morning.
+Bring an idea Saturday.
 Leave with a live app.

 No slides.
 No demo reel.
 Fifteen minutes to set the frame, an hour to build it on screen with an AI agent, fifteen for your questions.
 By the 75-minute mark, you can open the URL on your phone.